-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: 55

-Is your waiting list ranked? ☐ Yes ⊠ No \Rightarrow If yes, do you rel ease that information to students?
-Yes 🗆 No \Rightarrow Do you release the nat inform nation to school counselors? □ Yes □ No
+WAITING LIST Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: 55 s your waiting list ranked? \Rightarrow If yes, do you release that information to students? \square Yes \square No ⇒ Do you release that information to school counselors? ☐ Yes ☐ No